 One of the first things on a homebuyer’s mind when considering a home purchase is the down payment.
-That’s because the down payment is an integral part of the mortgage and home-buying process for Washington home buyers.
+That’s because the down payment is an integral part of the mortgage and home-buying process for Washington State home buyers.
 But just how much of a down payment do you need when considering a purchase in the major metro areas of Washington State?

-In July 2017, we we looked at the median home values for Seattle, Spokane, Tacoma and Vancouver — Washington’s four most populous cities — to determine what the average down payment would be at different levels and for different mortgage programs.
+In order to illustrate, we looked at median home values for Seattle, Spokane, Tacoma and Vancouver — Washington’s four most populous cities — and determined what the average down payment would look like for some of the more common mortgage programs.

 For each city, we used the following down payment levels: